Borehole image log analysis

 Basic geomechanics image analysis

 We provide a preliminary interpretation of features of geomechanical interest, specifically drilling-induced tension fractures (DITF) and borehole breakout (BO), as visible in your images.
 We carefully check and QC the image data to differentiate DITF and BO from other features such as natural fractures and washout.
-We provide the basic interpretation of the orientations and approximate magnitudes of the in-situ stresses.
+We provide the basic interpretation of the orientations of the in-situ stresses.

 Full core description at wellsite, core store, or office.